e-vdb/Mastermind/README.md

-# Mastermind with graphics user interface (GUI)
+# Mastermind with graphics user interface

 ## Summary
 Mastermind game for one player with two difficulty levels (junior/senior).
-Code written in python3 with GUI using Tkinter.
+Code written in python3 with graphics user interface (GUI) using Tkinter.
 Save all files in the same directory.

 ## Mastermind